 Here we go again.
 My third least favorite holiday (after Valentine’s Day and Halloween, I mean).
 The one no one calls July 4th and everyone calls “The Fourth of July.”

 What if, some people are finally asking?
 What if we went back to all the beautiful language and ideals in our roots and made it real for everyone, not just the few and the privileged?
+And what if, other people are asking, we sent all these damn socialists back to where they came from so we can keep our myths how we like them?

 So there’s that.